splynx/docs/files/en/networking/authentication_of_customers/linux_accel_ipoe/linux_accel_ipoe.md

 # Accel-PPP with IPoE

-This is an example how Splynx can be used with Accel-PPP to authenticate customers via IPoE
+This is an example how Splynx can be used with Accel-PPP to authenticate customers via IPoE.
+In this manual we use VLAN monitoring module to dynamically create VLANs for customers.
+This is also known as 'VLAN per user'.

-## INSTALLING ACCEL-PPP
+### Accel-PPP installation

-What we need is a separate server or virtual machine with Ubuntu 20.04 installed.
+For Accel-PPP we need a separate server or virtual machine with Ubuntu 20.04 installed.
 Login as root:

 ```
 sudo su -l
 ```

-Install debian packets required to build Accel-PPP from source code:
+Install required packets:

 ```
 apt update && apt install -y build-essential cmake gcc linux-headers-`uname -r` git libpcre3-dev libssl-dev liblua5.1-0-dev